My Process

 Business Goals

-I seek to understand business goals by conducting stakeholder interviews, striving to understand the underlying why and not just the what or the how.
+I seek to understand business goals by partnering closely with leadership and conducting stakeholder interviews, always striving to better understand the underlying why and not just the what or the how.

 Team Alignment

-I gather input from all team reps who are working on the project so that we create a single source of truth.
-Team alignment is maintained through physical proximity (even when remote) and constant dialogue.
+I gather input from all team leads who are working on the initiative so we can create a single source of truth.
+Team alignment is maintained through digital proximity, sustained focus, and ongoing, transparent dialogue.

-One of the most beneficial activities for a designer when starting a project is to define the design/solution constraints by inviting perspectives from other teams that will be working on the project.
-What will you learn?
+One of the most beneficial activities for a product design team when undertaking a new initiative is to identify constraints by inviting perspectives from all relevant parties that will be contributing toward the success of the project.
+Additionally, communicating initiatives company-wide invites both, long-buried and fresh perspectives.
+What will you uncover?

 Research